whitneychiu/lipmlp_pytorch/README.md

 ### Repository Structure
 This re-implementation contains two parts
 - 01__2D_interpolation
-`01__2D_interpolation` contains the script to train a Lipschitz MLP to interpolate 2D signed distance functions of a star and a circle. `main_mlp.py` and `main_lipmlp.py` is the main training script for a simple mlp and a lipschitz mlp, respectively.
+`01__2D_interpolation` contains the script to train a Lipschitz MLP to interpolate 2D signed distance functions of a cross and a star. `main_mlp.py` and `main_lipmlp.py` is the main training script for a simple mlp and a lipschitz mlp, respectively.
 To train the model from scratch, simply run
 ```python
 python main_lipmlp.py
 ```